-Q&A: What’s next for abortion after Supreme Court leak?
+What’s next for abortion after Supreme Court leak?

 Here’s a look at where things stand right now.

-IS THIS DECISION FINAL?
+IS THE SUPREME COURT DECISION FINAL?

 No opinion is final until it’s issued by the court.
 The draft could evolve before it is formally released.
 The court is expected to rule on the case before its term ends in late June or early July.